nokusukun/KoDB/README.md

 #### Using the DB

-To initalize or open a database it's as straightforward as calling the KoDB class.
+To initalize or open a database, it's as straightforward as calling the KoDB class.
 ```python
 db = kodb.KoDB("ko-test.db") # Safely loads the database.
 db = kodb.KoDB("ko-test.db", load_type="load") # Serializes all of the items in the database.